catrushmore/chemicals/research/documents/Timeline1876.md

 1977 EC outlined principles to guide env policy
 1978 - Evacuation from Love Canal, US, after investigation - Hooker Chemical sold site to Niagra Falls School Board 1953.
 Urban planning scandal.
 Land use, restrictions, infomration.
 1979 - Select Committee on the Environment
-1983 Harrods terrorist bombing 1983 – Dixan is launched  as the first phosphate free laundry detergent in Germany.
+1983 - Harrods terrorist bombing 1983 – Dixan is launched  as the first phosphate free laundry detergent in Germany.
 1984 − 3 December Union Carbide Bophal disaster,
 1984 - EU Directive on misleading advertising
-1985 New edition of The IBA Code of Advertising Standards and Practices, with special mention of advertising to children, privacy, religion, subliminal advertising, "unacceptable products & services" etc 1987 – Persil liquid is launched (Germany?)
+1985 - New edition of The IBA Code of Advertising Standards and Practices, with special mention of advertising to children, privacy, religion, subliminal advertising, "unacceptable products & services" etc 1987 – Persil liquid is launched (Germany?)
 1987 – Association for Consumer Research created to serve consumers in the public interest, while the Consumer Assoication remained as a comparative testing service for subscribers.
-1988 - July, Camelford water pollution, accidental contamination of drinkign water with aluminium sulphate.
+1988 - July, Camelford water pollution, accidental contamination of drinking water with aluminium sulphate.
 As the sulphate broke down it produced sulphuric acid, stripping a “cocktail of chemicals from the pipe networks as well as lead and copper piping in peopl’s homes”
 1988 - December 21, Lockerbie bombing / disaster, Scotland  — what was the explosive?
 Not homemade? i.e.semtex/ gelginite/ dynamite1992 – UK Eco-Labelling Board set up to scrutinise cleaners.
 Voluntary submission of products – none of the manfuacterers submitted.
 1996 – National Consumer Council – Green Claims report.
 Boasting biodegradability when had complied with basic EU standards of 80% breakdown in 3 hours (i.e. has stopped foaming): Daz, Biological Persil. http://www.henkel.co.uk/cps/rde/xchg/henkel_uke/hs.xsl/89_UKE_HTML.htm Chinese migration1950s – grew rapidly Caribbean1948 – Windrush1962 – Commonwealth Immigration Act (restriction)Sikh1950s-60s from Punjablater from east AfricaMuslim1950s – 1960s escape division of british India into Pakistan and India – violenceConstruction of dam in Mirpur district 1960s displaced many peoplehttp://www.unilever.com.ph/brands/hygieneandwelbeing/aroundthehouse/